 The trustee may rescind the sale under certain circumstances.
 This can include:

-- Mistakes in the process of the sale which invalidate the sale
+- Mistakes in the process which invalidate the sale

 - The trustee may not have notified the IRS in the required time where there is an IRS tax lien on the property